 Barn Conversions - Removal of Permitted Development Rights

 When planning approval is given for barn conversions, permitted development rights are usually removed.
 This happens even if the barn is not in a Conservation Area.
 This means that for work that would normally be permitted development, you will have to make an application for planning permission by filling out a form and providing details of the work that you want to carry out.

 Where Can I Get More Information?

 The Planning Portal website holds lots of information, including an interactive house that you can explore for guidance on many common householder projects.
-There is also an interactive terrace which has information on flats, shops and basements.

 Permitted Development and Conservation Areas